Understand Microsoft Teams and Skype for Business coexistence and interoperability

 Skype for Business Online customers recommended path is to start with the default Islands mode, drive Teams adoption saturation in the organization, and then move to Teams Only mode rapidly.
-On premises and hybrid customers may benefit from deploying the Skype for Business with Teams collaboration mode as a starting point rather than Islands, and progress from there to Skype for Business with Teams collaboration and Meetings mode, if appropriate, and to Teams Only mode when the organization is ready to adopt Teams.
+On premises and hybrid customers, especially complex ones, might benefit from deploying the Skype for Business with Teams Collaboration mode as a starting point rather than Islands mode, and progress from there to Skype for Business with Teams Collaboration and Meetings mode (that is, Meetings First), if appropriate, and to Teams Only mode when the organization is ready to adopt Teams.

 A Teams Only user (also called an upgraded user) has access to all the capabilities in Teams.
 They may retain the Skype for Business client to join meetings on Skype for Business that have been organized by non-upgraded users or external parties.
 An upgraded user can continue to communicate with other users in the organization who are still using Skype for Business by using the interoperability capabilities between Teams and Skype for Business (provided these Skype for Business users are not in Islands mode).
 However, an upgraded user can't initiate a Skype for Business chat, call, or meeting.

 As soon as your organization is ready for some or all users to use Teams as their only communications and collaboration tool, you can upgrade those users to Teams Only mode.
 If you are upgrading from Islands mode, we advise that you first saturate Teams adoption throughout your organization before beginning the upgrade process.
 This avoids broken communication scenarios due to Islands mode not providing interoperability.

 When in Teams Only mode, Teams is the default app for the SIP/Tel protocol.
 This means that links in a user's contact card in Outlook for calling or chat will be handled by Teams.

 For additional considerations about moving to Teams Only mode, see Teams Only mode considerations.